 My Left Foot

-My Left Foot: The Story of Christy Brown is a 1989 biographical comedy-drama film directed by Jim Sheridan (in his director debut) adapted by Sheridan and Shane Connaughton from the 1954 memoir by Christy Brown.
+My Left Foot: The Story of Christy Brown is a 1989 biographical comedy-drama film directed by Jim Sheridan (in his directorial debut) and adapted by Sheridan and Shane Connaughton from the 1954 memoir by Christy Brown.
 A co-production of Ireland and the United Kingdom, it stars Daniel Day-Lewis as Brown, an Irish man born with cerebral palsy, who could control only his left foot.
-Brown grew up in a poor working-class family, and became a writer and artist.
+Brown grew up in a poor working-class family and became a writer and artist.
 Brenda Fricker, Ray McAnally, Hugh O'Conor, Fiona Shaw, and Cyril Cusack are featured in supporting roles.

 Plot

 In 1932, Christy Brown is born into a Dublin family of 15.
 Doctors discover he has severe cerebral palsy.
 Christy is unable to walk or talk.
 He is loved and supported by his family, especially his mother.
-One day, Christy's mother trips down the stairs while in labour and Christy was the only person home to see it.
-He alerted some neighbours to help.
-Christy's father had never believed Christy would amount to anything, but becomes proud after witnessing him use his left foot, the only body part he can fully control, to write the word "mother" on the floor with a piece of chalk.